Our History

 mission:brain hosted a "Dinner For Hope" in Puerto Rico to help us raise funds for the foundation, which supports our mission trips to Mexico, the Philippines, and in the future many other places in need around the world!
 We firmly believe that our contribution and yours can change the world.
 Thank you all of those who continue to support us in this important and great cause.
 Special thank you to our chef Wilo Benet, musician Giovanni Hidalgo and our great supporter and actor Demián Bichir.

 mission:brain’s sixth mission trip to Guadalajara was a complete success.
 We performed 6 highly complex surgeries and gave 6 academic talks.
 Additionally, this year we were able to collect data for the Optical Coherence Tomography (OCT) trial – this technology could play a significant role in the future of neurosurgery by creating a color-coded map of the brain that allows us to distinguish with better precision the cancerous areas of the brain vs. the healthy areas.
-Furthermore, we counted with Demian Bichir’s amazing and unconditional support as our ambassador during this mission.
+Furthermore, we counted with Demián Bichir’s amazing and unconditional support as our ambassador during this mission.

 The mission:brain team arrived to Mexico City for the first time to do our altruistic missions at the public hospital, Hospital Juárez de México.
 During this mission, we performed 10 highly complex surgeries in 4 days and also participated in the VIII Congress of Neuroscience since it is very important for the team to continue with the exchange of knowledge among our colleagues, professor, residents and students.

 mission:brain’s sixth mission trip to Guadalajara was a complete success.
 We performed 6 highly complex surgeries and gave 6 academic talks.
 Additionally, this year we were able to collect data for the Optical Coherence Tomography (OCT) trial – this technology could play a significant role in the future of neurosurgery by creating a color-coded map of the brain that allows us to distinguish with better precision the cancerous areas of the brain vs. the healthy areas.
-Furthermore, we counted with Demian Bichir’s amazing and unconditional support as our ambassador during this mission.
+Furthermore, we counted with Demián Bichir’s amazing and unconditional support as our ambassador during this mission.

 The mission:brain team arrived to Mexico City for the first time to do our altruistic missions at the public hospital, Hospital Juárez de México.
 During this mission, we performed 10 highly complex surgeries in 4 days and also participated in the VIII Congress of Neuroscience since it is very important for the team to continue with the exchange of knowledge among our colleagues, professor, residents and students.

-Mexico City
+Guadalajara & Mexico City 2017

 The mission:brain team completed successfully the 7th outreach trip in Guadalajara, Mexico in which they performed 6 highly complex surgeries without cost for those in dire need.
 Besides the surgeries, the team participated in academic seminars and provided toys to all the pediatric aisles at the public hospital. mission:brain is extremely grateful to continue exchanging information and building bridges with all our colleagues in Mexico.